RESOURCES CONNECTION

 estate exit strategy under the Plans.
 We successfully executed 75% and 63% of

-the planned lease terminations as of
+the planned lease terminations as of March 2021 in Europe and North America,

 generating substantial savings in occupancy costs.
 We expect to continue to push